Feedback-Dominated Accretion Flows: Two-fluid AGN Disks

 \subsubsection{Angular Momentum Transport}

-The classic Shakura-Sunyaev model employs an $\alpha$-prescription for effective viscosity in accretion disks.
+The classic Shakura--Sunyaev model employs an $\alpha$ prescription for effective viscosity in accretion disks.
 In this picture, angular momentum (AM) is transferred through the disk via turbulence, which can be approximated with an effective kinematic viscosity $\nu$.
-AM transport is fundamentally local, is sourced by the magneto-rotational instability (MRI), and is limited by the plausible motion of turbulent eddies, i.e. by the local disk scale-height $H$ and the local sound speed $c_{\rm{s}}$.
-The Shakura-Sunyaev ansatz states $\nu = \alpha c_{\rm s} H$, with the dimensionless parameter $\alpha \leq 1$.
+AM transport is fundamentally local, is sourced by the magnetorotational instability (MRI), and is limited by the plausible motion of turbulent eddies, i.e. by the local disk scale height $H$ and the local sound speed $c_{\rm{s}}$.
+The Shakura--Sunyaev ansatz states $\nu = \alpha c_{\rm s} H$, with the dimensionless parameter $\alpha \leq 1$.
 Using this model for an AGN, one finds that the inflow timescales (``viscous timescales'') become much higher than the AGN lifetime beyond a modest radius, $R_{\rm{visc}} \sim 10^{3-5} R_{\rm{g}}$.
 Nonetheless, observed AGN gas accretion rates, $\dot{M}_{\rm g}$, imply a total mass accreted $\Delta M = \dot{M}_{\rm g} t_{\rm{AGN}}$ that is much greater than the mass enclosed inside $R_{\rm{visc}}$ \citep{ShlosmanBegelman89}.

 This classical problem with AGN disks, which we will refer to as the ``inflow problem,'' has motivated theorists to consider stronger mechanisms of angular momentum transport that are usually nonlocal in nature.
-The most common such approach is to assume angular momentum is transported by global torques produced by low-order non-axisymmetric features, which may arise naturally in Toomre-unstable accretion disks \citep{HopkinsQuataert11}.
+The most common of such an approach is to assume angular momentum is transported by global torques produced by low-order nonaxisymmetric features, which may arise naturally in Toomre-unstable accretion disks \citep{HopkinsQuataert11}.
 An additional possibility is that the combined effect of many small linear density waves (launched by individual ECOs) may also transport angular momentum at enhanced rates, either locally or globally.
 This possibility is discussed in greater detail in \sref{sec : Migration}, although we find it to be unlikely to dominate local effective viscosity from the MRI.